vangogih/unity-empty-project-template/README.md

 ## Contribute

-Don't hesitate to siggest you vision of project structure.
+Don't hesitate to suggest you vision of project structure.
 Just create an issue or pull request.